 2) Hooty Gees

 Hooty Gee is a great exercise for singers experiencing too much tension.
-A good practical would be to use a dopey cartoon voice, like pronouncing the word “gee”, when you do this, you will feel your larynx drop.
-The G consonant helps with cord closure due to the back-pressure it creates, and this enables a singer to access the upper register with a closed cord and a more stable larynx.
+A good practice would be to use a dopey cartoon voice, like pronouncing the word “gee”, when you do this, you will feel your larynx drop.
+The G consonant helps with Vocal Fold Closure due to the back-pressure it creates, and this enables a singer to access the upper register with a closed cord and a more stable larynx.
 Once you get comfortable with it, you can drop the dopey imposition and try a more natural sound.

 3) The “Nay” Exercise